mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/03/autopilot.md

 - [Forbes - Google Makes Kubernetes Invisible In The Cloud With GKE Autopilot](https://www.forbes.com/sites/janakirammsv/2021/02/26/google-makes-kubernetes-invisible-in-the-cloud-with-gke-autopilot)
 - [How to use GitLab with GKE Autopilot](https://about.gitlab.com/blog/2021/02/24/gitlab-gke-autopilot/)

 That's a wrap!
-Hope you enjoyed that one, happy sailing and feel free to turn your Autopilot mode on! ;)
+Hope you enjoyed that one, happy sailing and enjoy turning your GKE Autopilot mode on! ;)